 Creedy, J. and Gemmell, N. (2013) Measuring revenue responses to tax rate changes in multi-rate income tax systems: behavioural and structural factors.
 International Tax and Public Finance, 20, 6, 974-991.

-Gemmell, N. and Ratto, M. (2017) The Effects of Penalty Information on Tax Compliance: Evidence from a New Zealand Field Experiment.
-Working Papers in Public Finance, 03/2017.
-Victoria Business School, Victoria University of Wellington.
+Creedy, J., Gemmell, N. (2018) The Elasticity of Taxable Income of Individuals in Couples.
+Working Papers in Public Finance, 04/2018, Victoria Business School, Victoria University of Wellington.

-This research project (2012-16) examined the reliability of alternative measures of taxpayer compliance: the so-called ‘tax gap’.
+Early research under this project (2012-16) examined the reliability of alternative measures of taxpayer compliance: the so-called ‘tax gap’.
 Having reviewed conventional methodologies, current research is concentrating on assessing new methods proposed by the International Monetary Fund and OECD and on how taxpayers’ behavioural responses can be suitably recognised.
+Recent research has focused on two aspects.
+Firstly, compliance enforcement and penalties, testing for the effects of both actual and perceived penalty rates on late payment compliance based on an experiment involving New Zealand GST payers.
+Secondly, measuring income gaps for self-employed taxpayers using both survey and administrative (register) data, allowing for differences in measurement error across datasets.

 Gemmell, N., and Hasseldine, J. (2014).
 Taxpayers' behavioural responses and measures of tax compliance 'gaps': A critique and a new measure.
 Fiscal Studies, 35, 275–296.